-Hello, I’m Caroline!
-I was diagnosed officially in January 2013 with severe pancolitis, although I have had lifelong tummy issues.
+Intro: I was diagnosed officially in January 2013 with severe pancolitis, although I have had lifelong tummy issues.
 I want to treat myself with diet and natural methods ultimately!

 Some more about me: I love being active!
 High intensity interval training, all kinds of yoga (although lately restorative is my fave), dance, long walks…I’m up for all of it.
 I love to eat and have been fully Paleo for nearly a year.
 My hubby and I are very laid back and have a house full of rescue animals.
 I wouldn’t have it any other way.

 But coming from where I came from earlier this year (20+ bms (D!) a day, anemia, fevers, aches and pains, hemorrhoids, no appetite, vomiting, heavy bleeding, tenesmus, 20 lb weight loss in 3 weeks), this is no big deal.
 I will take it.
 GLADLY.
 One day at a time is my motto, for sure!